4cecoder/chatgpt-cord/README.md

 ![image](https://user-images.githubusercontent.com/88108711/223172044-a1af5641-a540-4763-bb28-39265db8c5ec.png)

-ChatGPT-Cord is a Discord chatbot powered by OpenAI's GPT language model.
+ChatGPT-Cord is a Discord chatbot powered by OpenAI's ChatGPT API.

 It can be used to generate human-like responses to user queries and engage in natural language conversations.